gportay/cqfd6/README.md

     $ cqfd --build centos7 --run -c "clean"
     $ cqfd --build centos7 --run -c "TRACING=1"

-### Running a shell in the container
+### Running a shell in the build container

-You can use the `shell` command to quickly pop a shell in your defined container.
+You can use the `shell` command to quickly pop a shell in your build container.
 The shell to be launched (default `/bin/sh`) can be customized using the `CQFD_SHELL` environment variable.